IBM/cp4d-deployment/managed-openshift/ibmcloud/README.md

 3. Run `docker run -d --name my-container --mount type=bind,source="$(pwd)",target=/root/templates cpd-roks-terraform`.

 The current directory on the host has beeen bind-mounted to `~/templates` in the container.
 This allows file changes made in the host to be reflected in the container and vice versa.
-To create another cluster, clone the repo again in a new directory and create a new container (with a `--name` other than `my-container`).
-Do not bind multiple containers to the same host template directory.

 ### Deploying Cloud Pak for Data